rationaldom/rationaldom.github.io/library/library.md

 Moons Grove Press, 2015
 1. "Domination and Submission: The BDSM Relationship Handbook", Michael Makai, Self Published?, 2013
 1. "Learning The Ropes: A Basic Guide to Safe And Fun S/M Lovemaking", Race Bannon, Daedalus Publishing Company, 1992
+1. "Dom's Guide To BDSM Vol. 2: 71 Submissive Training & Reconditioning Tips Any Dom/Master Must Know (Guide to Healthy BDSM)", Mathew Larocco, Enlightened Publishing, 2015
+1. "Dom's Guide To BDSM Vol. 3: 51 Advanced Submissive Training & Total Dominance Techniques Any Dom/Master Must Know (Guide to Healthy BDSM)", Mathew Larocco, Enlightened Publishing, 2015
+1. "Dom's Guide To Submissive Training Vo.
+1: Step-by-step Blueprint On How To Train Your New Sub.
+A Must Read For Any Dom/Master In A BDSM Relationship", Elizabeth Cramer, Living Plus Health Publishing, 2018
+1. "Dom's Guide To Submissive Training Vol. 2: 25 Things You Must Know About Your New Sub Before Doing Anything Else.
+A Must Read For Any Dom/Master In A BDSM Relationship", Elizabeth Cramer, Living Plus Health Publishing, 2018
+1. "Dom's Guide To Submissive Training Vol. 3: How To Use These 31 Everyday Objects To Train Your New Sub For Ultimate Pleasure & Excitement.
+A Must Read for Any Dom/Master in a BDSM Relationship", Elizabeth Cramer, Living Plus Health Publishing, 2013
 1. "Mastering the Art of Dominance: 113 Troubleshooting Tips that Turn an Amateur into an Expert Dom", Matthew Larocco, Amazon Digital Services, Kindle Edition, (Publication date unknown)
 1. "The BDSM Contract Book", Michelle Fegatofi, (Self Published), 2015
 1. "The New Bottoming Book", Dossie Easton and Janet W. Hardy, greenery press, 2001